 ASCIA Action Plans for Anaphylaxis and Allergic Reactions have text fields that can be directly typed into.

 Q 3: Can the older versions (prior to 2017) of ASCIA Action Plans still be used?

 No. These previous versions of ASCIA Action Plans should no longer be used.

 Q 4: Can schools or parents complete an ASCIA Action Plan for Anaphylaxis (personal) or ASCIA Action Plan for Allergic Reactions for their students or children?

-Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents or school/childcare staff?
+Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents, school staff or early childhood education/care (ECEC) staff?

 No. ASCIA Action Plans have been developed in a PDF format to ensure the documents are concise, consistent and easily understood.
-They now have fields that can be directly typed into by the treating doctor, but not by parents, or school/childcare staff, as they are medical documents.
+They now have fields that can be directly typed into by the treating doctor, but not by parents, school or ECEC staff, as they are medical documents.